rachelcluke/mixology-society/README.md

 Welcome,

-This is the Mixology Society website, which provides information about the University of Luketon's Mixology Society.
+This is the Mixology Society website, which provides information about the University of Luketon's Mixology Society (society club).

 The following are high-level details of this project: